Blazemeter/taurus/site/dat/kb/Scripting.md

 Learn more about using Taurus from this free [webinar](http://info.blazemeter.com/automated-performance-tests-in-jenkins-ci-environments?utm_source=Blog&utm_medium=BM_Blog&utm_campaign=automated-performance-tests-jenkins-ci-environments?utm_source=taurus&utm_medium=KB&utm_campaign=JMeterSelenium), and follow us for the upcoming articles, which will cover [analyzing test results](Reporting.md) and [integration with Jenkins](Jenkins.md).

-The Taurus team is open for feedbacks and suggestions and you can be sure that you will get help for any issues via the [support forum](https://groups.google.com/forum/#!forum/codename-taurus).
+The Taurus team is open for feedbacks and suggestions, and you can be sure that you will get help for any issues via the [support forum](https://groups.google.com/forum/#!forum/codename-taurus).